 Course 1: TRACES use at import of live animals and products of animal origin: 3 three-day training sessions

 Course 2: TRACES use at import of food and feed of non-animal origin: 3 three-day training sessions

 Course 3: TRACES use at import of live plants: 3 three-day training sessions

 Course 4: TRACES use in intra-EU trade of live animals: 2 three-day training sessions

 The project deals with the use of Trade control and expert system (TRACES).
 The sessions have been planned so as to address in priority staff of competent authorities from EU Member States, Candidate Countries, EEA and EFTA Countries and selected non-EU Countries.
 The training will comprise presentations/discussion sessions, working group activities on case studies and serious gaming.
-Practical session with Training on laptops on the use of TRACES application will be carried out and a visit of a point of entry (Course 1, 2, 3)/ LVU (Course 4) will take place to allow the participants to attend a demonstration of TRACES use, and in order to stimulate exchanges of opinion between the trainees.
+Practical sessions with Training on laptops on the use of TRACES application will be carried out and a visit of a point of entry (Course 1, 2, 3)/ LVU (Course 4) will take place to allow the participants to attend a demonstration of TRACES use, and in order to stimulate exchanges of opinion between the trainees.
 The participants will be required to participate actively in the debriefings, discussions and group works.

 - Number of events in 2013 and 2014: 11